99designs/gqlgen/docs/content/getting-started.md

 }
 ```

-And then tell gqlgen to use this new struct by adding this to the `gqlgen.yml`:
+Next tell gqlgen to use this new struct by adding it to `gqlgen.yml`:

 ```yaml
 models:
   Todo:
     model: github.com/vektah/gqlgen-tutorials/gettingstarted.Todo
 ```

-and regenerate by running
+Regenerate by running:

 ```bash
 $ go run scripts/gqlgen.go -v
 Unable to bind Todo.user to github.com/vektah/gqlgen-tutorials/gettingstarted.Todo